cblgh/mould/README.md

 Basic auth should be used in combination with https / TLS secured connections to prevent snooping the set password (http specifies that basic credentials are passed in plaintext with the request).

+## Mould on the web

+Mould is being used to facilitate sticker sharing for a community, see the [repository](https://git.sr.ht/~rostiger/merveilles_stickers) for how its been setup and consider adapting the script [`mould-it`](https://git.sr.ht/~rostiger/merveilles_stickers/tree/main/item/mould-it) if you are considering using Mould.

 ## How does it work?
 Messily!